The Goldfinch (novel): European reception

 The Goldfinch was described as "a great bewitching novel" by Le Monde and "masterful" by Télérama.
 Belgian weekly magazine HUMO called it the "book of the year," while Le Point enthused that "[c]omic and tragic, cruel and tender, intimate and vast, Le Chardonneret is one of those rare novels that require cancelling any social obligation."
 Tartt herself was praised as "a novelist at the top of her art" by Le Journal du Dimanche and as a "writing magician who is generous with detours, reflections and characters" by the news website NU.nl.

 The Dutch newspaper de Volkskrant printed a five-star review and called it "a Bildungsroman written in a beautiful and often scintillating style. ...
 A rich novel and an impressive reflection on sadness and solace.
 And about the crucial, timeless role of art therein".
 De Limburger Cutting Edge also gave it a five-star review and suggested that Tartt had "written the best novel of 2013.
 It will completely blow you away."
 Their sentiment was echoed in De Telegraaf, which argues that The Goldfinch is a "rich, very readable novel", as well as in Financiele Dagblad's assessment that "Donna Tartt is an extraordinary writer and Het puttertje is a beautiful and rich novel."
 Another Dutch newspaper, Het Parool, sums it up as a "beautiful, exciting novel, filled with fascinating characters."

 Other Dutch reviews were more mixed in their reception.
 NRC Handelsblad rated the book two out of five stars, writing that it was "like reading a twenty-first-century variant on Dickens", with the characters being "cliché" and not fleshed out.
 Vrij Nederland and De Groene Amsterdammer were also critical, arguing that the book was too drawn out.

 Awards and honors

 The Goldfinch was awarded the Pulitzer Prize for Fiction in 2014.

 Amazon selected the novel as the 2013 Best Book of the Year.

 It was shortlisted for 2013 National Book Critics Circle Award and the Baileys Women's Prize for Fiction.
 It was awarded the Andrew Carnegie Medal for Excellence in Fiction for 2014.
 The book was selected as one of the 10 Best Books of 2013 by the editors of the New York Times Book Review.
+In 2024, it was ranked 46th in the New York Times list of the 100 best books of the 21st century, and 4th on the list of readers picks.